RedHat-EMEA-SSA-Team/hetzner-ocp4/ansible/add-on-roles/ntp/README.md

 ntp
 =========

-this addon adds a NTP MachineConfig to the nodes.
+this add-on adds a NTP MachineConfig to the nodes.
 Per default it uses the Hetzner NTP Servers

 Role Variables
 --------------